AlT4lR/CapstoneMalala/README.md

 This project serves as the capstone development for managing the operational aspects of Decolores Merchandise Stores.
 It aims to provide a centralized system for tasks such as {next time kase alam ko naman na di to babasahin ng mga kagrupo ko}.

 The application is structured using the Flask framework and follows a modular design with blueprints for different functionalities like authentication and core application views.
-It's currently configured to support operations for stores in specific regions [Mention specific regions if relevant, or just keep "multiple regions"].
+It's currently configured to support operations for stores in specific regions [Dun sa may pake ung isa kong kagrupo"].

 ---